- Travel and Places»

 - Stich and Lilo are often at Typhoon Lagoon during the warmer months.

 - Some of the characters will talk with your children while some will not.
-I've had many love conversations with Alice and Marry Poppins.
+I've had many lovely conversations with Alice and Marry Poppins.